By Gilly Carr

 In his later memoir, Pleasants wrote that he and Leister escaped from Dijon prison, made their way to Paris, and were taken in by an unregistered Jewish family.
 They then went to St Malo, where they were sheltered by a group of female Organisation Todt labourers.
 Soon after their arrival, they were arrested again and, as they had no papers, were sent back to Jersey Prison after they said that they had arrived from the island after stowing away.
 In his memoirs, Pleasants said that he was back in Jersey for only three to four weeks before he was deported again.
 Indeed, the list of deportations in Jersey Archives show that both he and Leister were deported on 25 February 1943 from 17 Garden Lane in St Helier and not from the prison, unlike some other deportees.

 Pleasants and Leister were thus caught up, along with many other islanders, on the second of two waves of mass deportations, as ‘undesirables’.
-They were taken to Kreuzberg internment camp (no evidence has been found of any sojourn in St Malo Prison nor Kreuzberg Prison), where Pleasants stated that they were interned for eight months.
-Both men were very bored and frustrated in this camp, which they found small minded and riven by factions.
+They were taken to Kreuzberg internment camp (no evidence has been found of any sojourn in St Malo Prison nor Kreuzberg Prison, although there is evidence that Pleasants passed through Ilag VIII Tost, although the dates for this are still unknown), where Pleasants stated that they were interned for eight months.
+Both men were very bored and frustrated in Kreuzberg, which they found small minded and riven by factions.
 They had, Pleasants wrote, offended the camp protocol by attacking the established hierarchy.
 They found camp life so monotonous that they tried to escape, which earned Pleasants a month in the cells.
 Leister was apparently semi-successful in his escape but was recaptured, held in a Gestapo prison in Oppeln for some weeks, and then sent back to Kreuzberg.

 In his later memoirs, Pleasants claimed that Camp captain, Mr Duncan, asked for the men to be transferred as they were so disruptive to camp life, so they were sent to Marlag and Milag Nord Ilag Westertimke, a camp for merchant seamen.
 In his earlier volume, the Germans sent the men there for being troublemakers.
 Pleasants and Leister were still intent on escape.